 As a business development company under the 1940 Act, we are required to make available significant managerial assistance to our portfolio companies.
 We provide these services through Gladstone Management Corporation (the "Adviser" or "GMC"), who provides these services on our behalf through its officers who are also our officers.
-GMC provides additional services to our portfolio companies, for which it receives fees, in connection with our investments.
+If a portfolio company is charged for managerial assistance then GMC will credit all such non-managerial assistance fees against the base management fee.
+In addition, GMC provides additional services to our portfolio companies, for which it receives fees, in connection with our investments.
 These fees are generally non-recurring, however in some instances they may have a recurring component that is also paid to GMC.
-One half of any such fees received, with the exception of any recurring fees, by GMC are credited against the management advisory fee payable to GMC provides vary by portfolio company, but generally include a wide variety of services such as investment banking, arranging bank financing and equity financing, structuring financing from multiple lenders and investors, reviewing existing credit facilities, restructuring existing loans, raising equity and debt capital, turnaround management, merger and acquisition services and recruiting new management.
+One half of any such non-recurring fees received by GMC are credited against the base management advisory fee payable to GMC pursuant to the terms of our advisory agreement, which has the effect of reducing our expenses to the extent of any such fees received by GMC.
+The specific services GMC provides vary by portfolio company, but generally include a wide variety of services such as investment banking, arranging bank financing and equity financing, structuring financing from multiple lenders and investors, reviewing existing credit facilities, restructuring existing loans, raising equity and debt capital, turnaround management, merger and acquisition services and recruiting new management personnel.